UN peacekeeping chief welcomes strong support for its far-flung operations despite `headwinds'

 There had been concern about continuing support for U.N. peacekeeping with the unprecedented six-month withdrawal of nearly 13,000 peacekeepers from Mali ending this month, and a recent agreement on the phased withdrawal of the more than 14,000-strong force in Congo.

-During the Accra meeting, he said ministers also discussed U.N. efforts to address other challenges including increasing the number of women peacekeepers, safety and security for troops, misinformation and disinformation affecting peacekeeping operations and discipline, which includes ongoing instances of sexual exploitation and sexual violence by peacekeepers.
+During the Accra meeting, he said that ministers also discussed U.N. efforts to address other challenges, including increasing the number of female peacekeepers, safety and security for troops, misinformation and disinformation affecting peacekeeping operations and discipline, which includes ongoing instances of sexual exploitation and sexual violence by peacekeepers.

 In the list of pledges, Lacroix said, “we probably have more than what we need."

-Note: This story has been corrected to show that the mission in Sudan was a political mission, not a peacekeeping one.